raphael-group/decifer/scripts/README.md

 ```
 decifer/src/decifer/mutation.py:158: UserWarning: Skipping mutation ###: State tree file does not contain state trees for the set of copy-number states that affect mutation ###.
- To generate state trees, see documentation for `generatestatetrees`, included in the C++ component of DeCiFe
+ To generate state trees, see documentation for `generatestatetrees`, included in the C++ component of DeCiFer
  ```

 While the state tree file should accomodate many users, there could be exceptions.
 If you observe this message for many SNV sites, you may generate a state tree file that is tailored to the CN states and subclones observed in your data using the following command: